 The chords of ‘Fantastic Voyage’ were almost the same as those for another Lodger song, ‘Boys Keep Swinging’.
 The two songs follow an almost identical sequence, although a B flat chord in ‘Boys Keep Swinging’ was amended to a G minor on ‘Fantastic Voyage’.

 By changing the production, tempo, and melody, few noticed the similarity.
 During the Lodger sessions a third song was written using the same chords, but was left unfinished.

 ‘Fantastic Voyage’ was one of three songs written with the same exact chord changes.
 It was an experiment.
 Always experimenting.
 ‘Boys Keep Swinging’: that’s the same changes and structure.
 Then there’s a third which didn’t make the album: not finished.

 It was a trick Bowie had previously deployed on ‘Stay’, the backing of which was based on ‘John, I’m Only Dancing (Again)’.
-The best-known instance, however, is probably the two versions of ‘It’s No Game’ on Scary Monsters… And Super Creeps, which used the same basic backing track but were made to sound quite different following the addition of overdubs.
+The best-known instance, however, is probably the two versions of ‘It’s No Game’ on Scary Monsters… And Super Creeps, which had the same melody and backing track, but were made to sound quite different through the performance and production.

 This song’s chord structure appeared on the album Lodger in two forms.
 First, as it appears here and then further in as ‘Boys Keep Swinging’ (they were men’s dresses, I tell you).
 Both the tempo and top-line melody are rewritten.